XTLS/Xray-docs-next/docs/en/config/outbounds/dns.md

 > `port`: number

 Modifies the DNS server port.
 When not specified, the original port specified in the source will be retained.

+> `nonIPQuery`: string

+Control non IP queries (neither A or AAAA), `"drop"` this request or `"skip"` processing in DNS module，the request will be forwarded to target.
+By default is `"drop"`.

 ## DNS Configuration Example <Badge text="WIP" type="warning"/>